code-saturne/code_saturne/extras/installer/README.txt

 so that there is no mix-up in the PATH variable.

-For more information refer to the Code_Saturne documentation, available through the "cs info -g refcard" and "cs info -g user" commands.
+For more information refer to the Code_Saturne documentation, available through the "code_saturne info -g refcard" and "code_saturnes info -g user" commands.

 Code_Saturne support: saturne-support@edf.fr